What Are Long-Term Goals? Examples and How to Set Them

 • Have multiple passive income streams

-You can use any of these long-term goals examples as a starting point when developing ideas for your own long-term goals.
+You can use any of these examples of long-term goals as a starting point when developing ideas for your own.

 How Do I Find or Set My Long-Term Goals?